Best Coding LLMs That Actually Work

 August 13, 2025

-DeepSeek's R1 model now solves 96% of real-world front-end coding challenges on the first try.
-Google's Gemini 2.0 processes similar tasks in about seven seconds.
-Context windows have grown from last year's 8k-token limits to hundreds of thousands of tokens, meaning much larger sections of your codebase can fit in a single prompt.
+GPT-5 now solves 74.9% of real-world coding challenges on SWE-bench Verified on the first try.
+Gemini 2.5 Pro processes similar tasks with up to 99% accuracy on HumanEval benchmarks.
+Context windows have grown from last year's 8k-token limits to 400K tokens for GPT-5 and over 1 million tokens for Gemini 2.5 Pro, meaning much larger sections of your codebase can fit in a single prompt.

 But here's the thing.
 Benchmarks and price sheets only tell part of the story.
 You need a model that can reason through complex dependency graphs, respect corporate guardrails, and integrate cleanly into your CI/CD pipeline.
 This isn't about toy problems or isolated code snippets.
 It's about working with real, messy codebases.